 MA IN MUSIC THEORY

-MAJOR STUDIES IN MUSIC ( 15 credits minimum)
+MAJOR STUDIES IN MUSIC C (15 credits minimum)

 MUSC 651 The Theories of Heinrich Schenker 3 cr.

 MUSC 661 Theory and Analysis of Atonal and Twelve-tone Music 3 cr.

 Select one of the following:

 MUSC 658 Seminar in Advanced Analysis 3 cr.

 MUSC 665 Theory in Analysis 3 cr.

 MUSC 699x Selected Topics in Music 3 cr.

 (courses in theory and analysis only)

-Two additional courses in theory a and analysis, at least one at the 600-level, selected from the following ıg:
+Two additional courses in theory y and analysis, at least one at the 600-level, selected from the following ng:

 MUSC 460 Tonal Counterpoint 3 cr.

 MUSC 471 Contemporary Compositional Techniques 3 cr.

 MUSC 658 Seminar in Advanced Analysis 3 cr.

 MUSC 665 Theory in Analysis 3 cr.

 MUSC 675 Music Theory Pedagogy 3 cr.

 MUSC 672 Masterworks of the Twentieth Century 3 cr.

 MUSC 673 Style Analysis 3 cr.

 MUSC 699x Selected Topics in Music 3 cr.

-(courses in theory and analysis only) 5 41.
+(courses in theory and analysis only)

-ACADEMIC COURSES IN MU ISIC (6 anadita minimum)
+ACADEMIC COURSES IN M IUSIC (6 credits minimum)

-MUSC 646 Introduction to Musicology 2 am
+MUSC 646 Introduction to Musicology 3 cr.

-•• 3 cr.

 MUSC 4xx/6xx Music History 3 cr.

-SUPPORTIVE ELECTIVES (3 credits) 3 cr.
+SUPPORTIVE ELECTIVES 3 cr.

-onsist of support studies in Theory/Composition, Musicology, Ethno musicology, or

-student's proposed research specialty.
+consist of support studies in Theory/Composition, Musicology, Ethnoe student's proposed research specialty. omusicology, or

-MASTERS THESIS: MUSC 799 (6 credits minimum) 6 cr.
+MASTERS THESIS: MUSC 7 799 (6 credits minimum) 6 cr.

-ntial research paper on an original topic in the field.
-Upon completion
+The thesis will consist of a substatute must pass the final oral of tantial research paper on an original topic in the field.
+Upon completic examination (defense of thesis). on of the thesis the

-student must pass the final oral ex- amination (defense of thesis).

-MUSIC SCHOLARS LECTURI E SERIES
+MUSIC SCHOLARS LECTU RE SERIES

-pected except in cases of significant extenuating circumstances.
+Attendance at series lectures is e expected except in cases of significant extenuating circumstances.

-CHECKLIST FOR OTHER RE QUIREMENTS
+CHECKLIST FOR OTHER F REQUIREMENTS

-Completed prior to matriculatio
+Completed prior to matriculat tion

-Placement examinations (re •
+Placement examinations

-Maryland English Institute examinations (for international students)
+Maryland English Institu te examinations (for international students)

-Completed in the 2 nd to 4 th seme sters of study
+Completed in the 2 nd to 4 th sen

-Select thesis examining cor nmittee
+Select thesis examining c

-Pass written divisional qual ifying examinations
+Pass written divisional qu

-Pass School of Music quali
+Pass School of Music qua alifying examinations

-Completed in the final semester of study (graduation deadlines)
+er of study (graduation deadlines)

-irst two weeks of the semester of graduation
+first two weeks of the semester of graduation

-turned to the Music Student Services Office
+returned to the Music Student Services Office

-urned to the Music Student Services Office
+eturned to the Music Student Services Office

-Final oral defense of the the
+Final oral defense of the

-tte School per their guidelines

-Buomit diesis to the Gradua are sensor per their guidelines
+Submit thesis to the Grad uate School per their guidelines